Prolonged tapping against resistance strains the nerves and tendons within your muscleless fingers.

 If you can tolerate the cold, many finger ice packs and stent products are available.
 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) may also provide some relief.
 Swelling can take months to subside without anti-inflammatory medication.

-For severe inflammation, physicians may inject steroid injections with side-effects.
-Without relief, a surgical procedure to ease entrapment of nerves and tendons may be necessary.
+For severe inflammation, physicians may inject steroid injections with side effects.
+Without relief, a surgical procedure to ease the entrapment of nerves and tendons may be necessary.

 Prevention